Relationship Anxiety: Symptoms, Causes & How to Break the Cycle

 Remember, a healthy relationship is a partnership where both people feel valued and heard.

 One of the best ways to reduce anxiety about relationships is to build a strong sense of self outside the relationship.
+This is also a form of self-care.
 Invest in activities, hobbies and friendships that make you feel confident and fulfilled.
 A strong sense of self helps reduce anxiety and overdependence on your partner for emotional stability.

-Should You Get Help for Anxiety in Romantic Relationships?
+When to Seek Help for Anxiety in Romantic Relationships

 Sometime, despite your best efforts, anxiety and people pleasing can feel too overwhelming to tackle alone.
 Therapy provides a safe, supportive space to explore these patterns, heal past wounds and develop healthier relationship dynamics.
 Some people experiment with AI for relationship guidance, yet these chatbots carry notable risks that shouldn’t be overlooked.